Spectroscopy

 Influence of slit width

-In many situations, there is a trade-off between (instrument contribution to) spectral resolution and SNR.
-You may choose to extend the measurement time to improve SNR based on the quality of the spectrum required for the desired analysis.
+There is a trade-off between (instrument contribution to) spectral resolution and SNR in many situations.
+You may extend the measurement time to improve SNR based on the spectrum quality required for the desired analysis.

 Diffraction grating selection

 The diffraction grating (or prism) is the dispersive element within a spectrograph.
-The ability of a diffraction grating to separate light is based on the ruling density (lines or grooves per millimeter).
-The efficiency of a grating to reflect the light of a given wavelength (color) is determined by the ruling density as well as the blaze wavelength, the wavelength (color) with optimized reflection efficiency defined by the shape of grooves.
-The ruling density determines the reciprocal linear dispersion for a given spectrograph (nm/mm), or how spread out the wavelength (color) spectrum is.
+The ability of a diffraction grating to separate light is based on the ruling density (lines or grooves per mm).
+The efficiency of a grating to reflect the light of a given wavelength (color) is determined by the ruling density and the blaze wavelength, the wavelength (color), with optimized reflection efficiency defined by the shape of grooves.
+The ruling density determines the reciprocal linear dispersion for a given spectrograph (nm/mm) or the spread of the wavelength (color) spectrum.
 The trade-off is between high spectral resolution and (wavelength) field of view.
 An aberration-corrected spectrograph provides a clear advantage since it simultaneously achieves the high spectral resolution, wide wavelength field of view, and high throughput.

 Refer to the Tips and Tricks section to determine the optimal operational range of a diffraction grating.